Is Zelle Considered a Direct Deposit for Tax Purposes?

 FAQs

-Can I use Zelle for my business?
+• Can I use Zelle for tax refunds?